• Governance Documents

 11.1

-Public statements concerning ESS will normally be made by the Chair, another SS Board member, the Chief Executive or by another member of staff authorised by the Chair or the Chief Executive.
+Public statements concerning ESS will normally be made by the Chair, the Chief Executive, or by another member of ESS Board or staff authorised by the Chair or the Chief Executive.

 12. Signing of Documents